spartanchick619/YourWorkDayScheduler/README.md

-# SMU Challenge 5: Work Day Scheduler
+# Your Work Day Scheduler

 ## Our Task